UWA-Medical-Physics-Research-Group/PSMASegmentator/README.md

 ### 2. Using a Pre-Built Docker Image (`.tar.gz`)

-If you received a Docker image file such as:
+If using a Docker image file such as:
 ```
 psma-segmentator_<yyyymmdd>.tar.gz
 ```